 At such time using Basic activities maybe what is required.

 An Important note: 'Being Present' activities practiced regularly, at least daily, become a habit, an automatic practice.
-The more automatic and refined is your practice,
+The more automatic and refined in your practice,

 the more skilled and reliable is your ability to Be and Remain 'Present' in difficult situations.

-Keep practicing and enhancing for ever enhanced ability to Practice Respectfulness.
+Keep practicing and enhancing for your ever enhanced ability to Practice Respectfulness.